silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 Here is a good guide explaining some common things you may want to do in Markdown: [Markdown Reference](https://en.support.wordpress.com/markdown-quick-reference/)

+You can also access a Markdown Quick Reference in RStudio by going to Help > Markdown Quick Reference

 R Markdown Additions
 ===